-The maritime injury lawyers of Anderson Carey Williams & Neidzwski in Bellingham, Portland, and Seattle have decades of experience handling injury cases like yours.
+The maritime injury lawyers of Anderson Carey Williams & Neidzwski in Bellingham, Seattle, Portland, and San Francisco have decades of experience handling injury cases like yours.
 David B. Anderson is able to relate on a personal level to the intricacies involved in the tug industry due to the fact that he once owned and managed his own tug and barge company in Puget Sound.
 He understands the special risks involved when these powerful boats are required to propel and manipulate larger vessels.

 If you have been injured in an accident on a tug, odds are that there was unseaworthy equipment or some form of negligence on the tug company's part.
 Contact David B. Anderson and the maritime injury attorneys of Anderson Carey Williams & Neidzwski today.
 Your first consultation on how to begin fighting for the civil justice and compensation you deserve is free, so call 1 (800) 262-8529 today and schedule yours.

 Tugs operated by negligent companies or manned by negligent workers increase the risk for injury.
 Injuries on tugs are often the result of failure to implement safety measures.
 Additionally, according to a study that analyzed U.S. Coast Guard statistics for the period of 1991-2001, nonfatal injuries on tugboats increase when visibility is poor, fatal accidents are more common when capsizing, and accidents with missing crewmembers increase in fire or lake accidents.
 Some of the more common accidents resulting in injury on tugboats include: